NathanWalker/angular-seed-advanced/README.md

 1. `npm run merge.preview` - This will fetch `upstream` and show you how the merge would look
 2. `npm run merge` - This will actually do the merge
 3. Handle any conflicts to get latest upstream into your application.
-If you removed `src/components` as mentioned above, they may show back up when merging in latest upstream.
-You can just remove the folder again.
 4. Continue building your app.

 You can read more about [syncing a fork here](https://help.github.com/articles/syncing-a-fork/).